KanikaMishra9/Assignment/Readme.md

 It is tool to enforce Swift style and conventions.
 It is integrated using CocoaPod.
 Any changes can be made in .swiftlint.yml file, which is located in project root folder.

+# Features

+1. Data caching (SDWebImage, CoreData)
+2. Supports local storage using Core Data
+3. "Pull to Refresh" functionality
+4. It has paging feature for showing list of Delivery Products
+5. It Shows location of Delivery Location on Google Map.

+# Assumptions

+1. It is iPhone specific app and supports iPhone 5s or later devices
+2. It supports iOS version 10.x or later
+3. Device orientation is limited to portrait mode only.
+4. If any existing record will be updated on server then it will also be updated in local storage only after fetching the
+   updated data from server

 # Screenshots
 ![Simulator Screen Shot - iPhone 8 - 2019-05-17 at 00 13 02](https://user-images.githubusercontent.com/31096930/57983924-5c02e780-7a74-11e9-9926-2cde8972bbc4.png)